-Returning to Pickleball After a Heart Event: Getting Back in the Game
+Can I play Pickleball After a Heart Attack, Stent, or Bypass Surgery?
+Getting Back in the Game.

 Jon Dubberley Jon Dubberley

-Returning to Pickleball After a Heart Event: Getting Back in the Game
+Can I play Pickleball After a Heart Attack, Stent, or Bypass Surgery?
+Getting Back in the Game.

 Pickleball has exploded in popularity over the past decade—especially among adults over 50.
 What started as a niche pastime is now the fastest-growing sport in North America.
 And it’s easy to see why.
 With smaller courts, lighter paddles, shorter matches, and a welcoming learning curve, pickleball offers a uniquely accessible way to stay active.
 But the real magic is its social and welcoming atmosphere.
 Whether you’re rallying with friends, joining a local league, or simply chatting between games, pickleball creates connection—a powerful motivator for anyone recovering from a health scare.